j-mcelwee/ScrapingAttractionsFromGoogle/README.md

 This works too with other webdrivers.
 You may have to modify the code a bit.

 # First create a list of cities and save it as a csv file.
-You may need to edit line 53 so that your naming convention agrees.
+You may need to edit line 67 so that your naming convention agrees.
+Make sure the file is in the path.